What is Aquatic Physiotherapy?

 - Hydrostatic pressure has cardiorespiratory benefits, allowing increase circulation and supporting lung function.

-- Hydrotherapy can provide sensory regulating benefits for children with sensory processing challenges.
+- Aquatic Physiotherapy can provide sensory regulating benefits for children with sensory processing challenges.

 - The natural buoyancy of the water reduces the effects of gravity, easing joint pressure and allowing muscle activation that would otherwise be difficult or painful on dry land.